It’s a political joke with little basis in fact and a coping mechanism to deal with high gas prices

 “But the cut meant oil producers weren’t ready to meet the demand for crude oil once it renewed this year thanks to easing of COVID-19-related restrictions.“

-Now that increased demand is up thanks to easing of COVID-19 lockdown restrictions, suppliers are racing to meet demand and the United States is dipping into its oil reserves, both raising the price for a barrel of crude oil and, as a result, the price of gas.
+Now that increased demand is up thanks to easing of COVID-19 lockdown restrictions, suppliers, and refineries, are racing to meet demand, both raising the price for a barrel of crude oil and, as a result, the price of gas.

 “But, we would’ve had a cheaper supply of readily available gas if we had the Keystone Pipeline XL!”
 The sticker placers and Facebook commenters would say.